CoderDojo-Content/Intermediate-Unity/en/DetectingCollisions.md

     }
   ```

-  **OnCollisionEnter()** is a built in function that is called when the object the script is attached to and another object collide.
-The if statement is to make sure that the projectile collided with an obstacle, then the two objects are destroyed.
+  **OnCollisionEnter()** is a built in function that is called when the object the script is attached to and another object collide. **col.gameobject.name** returns the name of the object the laser collided with.
+The if statement is to make sure that the laser collided with an asteroid (which will be called Asteroid(Clone)), then the two objects will be destroyed.

-3. Now you can detect a collision with an obstacle and the projectile, but not your "Player" object and an Obstacle.
+3. Now you can detect a collision with an asteroid and the laser, but not your "Player" object and an asteroid.
 Add this code to your "Player" script

     ```csharp
     void OnCollisionEnter(Collision col)
     {
-        if(col.gameObject.name == "obstacle(Clone)")
+        if(col.gameObject.name == "Asteroid(Clone)")
         {
             Destroy(gameObject);
             Destroy(col.gameObject);